 When Spring arrives, so does the action on the Grand Strand, and there are a million ways to have fun while heralding in the warmer weather.
-From the St. Patrick’s Day celebrations and National Shag Dance Championships in March, to the Grand Strand Fishing Rodeo in April, to the world famous Bike Week in a May, there’s plenty of festivals to explore in Myrtle Beach in the Spring season.
+From the St. Patrick’s Day celebrations and National Shag Dance Championships in March to the Grand Strand Fishing Rodeo in April, to the world famous Bike Week in May, there’s plenty of festivals to explore in Myrtle Beach in the Spring season.

 Myrtle Beach March Festivals

 March kicks off the festival season with events devoted to such things as food, beverage, wildlife, dogs, and more!

 Winyah Bay Heritage Festival in Georgetown is rooted in hunting and fishing, specifically duck hunting, in early March.
 The Georgetown Historical Society runs the wildlife show with exhibitors and food vendors, and proceeds go to support the Georgetown County Museum.
 Call the festival hotline at (843) 833-9919, or reach the Georgetown County Museum at (843) 545-7020.